November 28, 2015

 "On Connections we focus on music that draws directly from other works or composers, or shares a common theme or inspiration," explains host Stephen Peithman.
-"How did Chopin influence Debussy?
-How have composers described mountains, rivers, oceans, trees and birds in musical terms?
-In what ways have literary creations--including the works of Shakespeare--been transformed into music?
-What are Adagios and Scherzos, and how have composers put them to use?"
+"How Chopin influenced Debussy, for example.
+How composers have described mountains, rivers, oceans, trees and birds in musical terms.
+What terms like 'adagio' and 'scherzo' really mean, and how they get put to use.
+It all adds up to great stories and great music."

 Stephen has been contributing shows to Capital Public Radio since 1984, first with Musical Stages, and now, Connections.
 More...

 - For a list of recordings used in each program, click on the program's title below, after the program has aired.

 LATEST SHOW | Saturday, November 21, 2015

 New England, in vocal, instrumental and orchestral works from the 17th to 20th centuries

 Saturday, November 14, 2015